stanchat/AIEngagementAcceleratorKit/Phase1.md

 ## 📍 Phase 1: Discovery and Feasibility Study
+This initial phase is crucial for AI project success.
+It includes defining clear objectives, assessing feasibility, and obtaining approval from stakeholders.
+By conducting comprehensive research on the AI market and potential data sources, you set a solid foundation.
 ### Inputs
 - Clear business objectives and goals
 - Market research and data sources